McTavishLab/GBIF-Biodiverse-OpenTree/dates/README.md

-I ran these estimates using Chronosynth https://github.com/OpenTreeOfLife/chronosynth/tree/dev to get node age estimates from input trees in the OpenTree datastore Phylesystem.
+I ran these estimates using Chronosynth https://github.com/OpenTreeOfLife/chronosynth/tree/dev to get node age estimates from input trees in the OpenTree datastore Phylesystem, and then smoothing the other node ages using Bladj https://github.com/phylocom/phylocom

 Hypothetically, anyone could run them as well.
 In practice, the configuration is a bit finicky and dates database is a bit sluggish to get up and running.